RISE Sleep Tracker

 • Having a bedroom that’s too warm, noisy, or bright

-• Not getting light exposure in the morning or daytime
+• Not getting enough light exposure in the morning or daytime

-• Getting too much light exposure close to bedtime
+• Getting too much bright light exposure close to bedtime

 • Having caffeine, doing intense exercise, drinking alcohol, or eating large meals close to bedtime

-• Not winding down and relaxing before bed (RISE users state the biggest barrier to a good night’s sleep is stress and anxiety)
+• Not winding down and relaxing before bed (RISE users say their biggest barrier to a good night’s sleep is stress and anxiety)

-If you’re out of sync with your circadian rhythm, you could find yourself waking up after only five hours of sleep.
+If your sleep times are all over the place, you could find yourself only getting five hours of sleep.

 • You work night shifts